AGRINFO AGRINFO logo

 What is changing?

-The Commission initially proposed the reduction of MRLs on certain products to the limit of determination (LOD) of 0.01 mg/kg.
-It will draft a new proposal that will take into account the presence of diazinon in authorised veterinary medicinal products.
+The European Commission initially proposed to reduce the MRLs for diazinon on certain products to the LOD of 0.01 mg/kg.
+It has now drafted a new proposal that considers maintaining the MRLs for certain animal products due to the presence of diazinon in authorised veterinary medicinal products.

 Why?

 The MRLs for diazinon that have been in place since the adoption of Regulation 396/2005 have never been reviewed.
-Following a series of evaluations and a stakeholder consultation (see EFSA invites submission of data to support review of certain MRLs), the European Food Safety Authority has concluded that the existing MRLs are not substantiated (EFSA 2023).
-However, a new proposal will also take into account the presence of this substance in veterinary medicinal products.
+Following a series of evaluations and a stakeholder consultation (see EFSA invites submission of data to support review of certain MRLs), the European Food Safety Authority (EFSA) has concluded that the existing MRLs are not substantiated (EFSA 2023).
+This new proposal also takes into account the presence of this substance in veterinary medicinal products.

 Timeline